awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 ## Results
-Once the job is done running you can see in the exec logs that the files are being copied from the local mountpoint-s3 location on the node to the spark pod in order to the processing.
+Once the job is done running you can see in the exec logs that the files are being copied from the local mountpoint-s3 location on the node to the spark pod in order to do the processing.
 ```
 24/08/13 00:08:46 INFO Utils: Copying /mnt/s3/jars/hadoop-aws-3.3.1.jar to /var/data/spark-5eae56b3-3999-4c2f-8004-afc46d1c82ba/spark-a433e7ce-db5d-4fd5-b344-abf751f43bd3/-14716855631723507720806_cache
 24/08/13 00:08:46 INFO Utils: Copying /var/data/spark-5eae56b3-3999-4c2f-8004-afc46d1c82ba/spark-a433e7ce-db5d-4fd5-b344-abf751f43bd3/-14716855631723507720806_cache to /opt/spark/work-dir/./hadoop-aws-3.3.1.jar